-- provide a complete list of references, which we label either “List of References” or “Literature Cited” (more specifics below)
+- provide a complete list of references, which you label either “List of References” or “Literature Cited” (more specifics below)

 Indent quotations longer than 15 words.
 Shorter quotations should be identified with “double quotation marks”.
 When a section of a quotation has been removed by you, the part removed should be replaced by three dots (an ellipsis) to signify a deleted portion.
 Do not put ellipses at the start or end of quotations.
 Quotations must include a citation identifying the source from which the quotation was extracted.
-Reference is source you used.
+Reference is to the specific source you extracted the quotation from.
 There is no need to trace a quote back to a first use.
-Indeed, it’s desirable not to do this if you are drawing a quote from a later use as someone might have edited the original or made a translation and they are responsible for those decisions, so you don’t want to obscure that process.
+Indeed, it’s desirable not to do this if you are drawing a quote from a later use because someone might have edited the original or made a translation and they are responsible for those decisions, so you don’t want to obscure that process.

 Illustrations may be placed in your text, or at the end of the text.
 Use illustrations only when they add substantively to the analysis.
 Do not use images solely for decorative purposes.
 All illustrations must have an accompanying picture caption, titled Figure 1, Figure 2, etc., referred to in the text in parentheses, e.g. “(see Figure 1)”.
 The caption should indicate, where known, the creator of the image, the title in italics, the date, the medium of the original, and the location where the original is located.
 For example,

 Figure 1.
 Hans Holbein, The Ambassadors (1533), oil on canvas, National Gallery, London.